 Contrary to our hypothesis, neither social support nor challenge were significant predictors of perceived stress in the current data.
 The bivariate analysis also revealed no significant relationships.
-It would appear that this observation goes against the buffering effect of social support on stress (28).
+It would appear that this observation goes against the buffering effect of social support on stress [28].
 Notwithstanding, these findings highlight the variability in individual’s appraisal of stressful events and that certain types of social support may not be useful in reducing perceived stress.
 Given that challenge and threat states are the resulting appraisal of the stressful event, these states do not advocate an increase or reduction in the perceptions of stress, which may explain why challenge did not predict perceived stress.
 To illustrate, an individual can still perceive high levels of stress, yet still feel they have appropriate resources to outweigh the demands and elicit a challenge state.
 These findings may also be explained by possibility of response bias, whereby participants tend to give more favourable answers to the items.
-For example, compared with females, males are more likely to report lower levels of social support due to their male role expectations (95).
+For example, compared with females, males are more likely to report lower levels of social support due to their male role expectations [95].
 As such, caution should be applied when interpreting these findings given the drawbacks of self-report measures.

 In support of H4, we found that males and having greater levels of social identification, social support, and lower threat, was associated with greater life satisfaction.
-These findings are consistent with previous literature which have suggested that social identification and social support can have positive effects to wider health and wellbeing outcomes including life satisfaction (24,96,97).
-It is considered that group identification can help buffer an individual from everyday stressors by creating a sense of meaning and increasing the likelihood of social support and in turn enhancing satisfaction with life (98).
+These findings are consistent with previous literature which have suggested that social identification and social support can have positive effects to wider health and wellbeing outcomes including life satisfaction [24,96,97].
+It is considered that group identification can help buffer an individual from everyday stressors by creating a sense of meaning and increasing the likelihood of social support and in turn enhancing satisfaction with life [98].

 The finding that greater perceived stress and lower social identification and life satisfaction were related to greater turnover intentions, also supported the hypothesis (H5).
-Researchers have supported the causal link between perceived stress and turnover intentions, identifying burnout as an important moderator among soccer officials (100), paediatricians (101) and student midwives (102).
-Turnover intentions could be explained by the employee’s need to escape from unsatisfactory work conditions (i.e., job stress or feeling unsupported) (58), and meta-analytic evidence has revealed a strong correlation between turnover intentions and actual turnover (103).
-Individuals with high levels of identification to their organization are likely to work harder towards achieving organizational goals, be more loyal and committed, and are therefore more likely to remain within their organization, when compared with those with lower identification (48,58,93,104).
+Researchers have supported the causal link between perceived stress and turnover intentions, identifying burnout as an important moderator among soccer officials [99], paediatricians [100] and student midwives [101].
+Turnover intentions could be explained by the employee’s need to escape from unsatisfactory work conditions (i.e., job stress or feeling unsupported) [58], and meta-analytic evidence has revealed a strong correlation between turnover intentions and actual turnover [102].
+Individuals with high levels of identification to their organization are likely to work harder towards achieving organizational goals, be more loyal and committed, and are therefore more likely to remain within their organization, when compared with those with lower identification [48,58,93,103].
 In other words, high identification at work is likely to reduce turnover intentions because the group is an important part of one’s self-concept, providing meaning and purpose and creating a sense of togetherness.
 Therefore, high identification could help buffer against some of the job demands and those environments which foster greater levels of identification with an organization, as well as among employees, should be encouraged.
 It is worth noting that the current data came from a sample which included a variety of service, private and education sector workers, which helps to generalize the findings across different industries.
-Taken together, given that high turnover can lead to significant economic, organizational, and service delivery consequences (105), these findings offer important implications for improving stress management techniques, increasing employee identification, and thus reducing turnover intentions.
+Taken together, given that high turnover can lead to significant economic, organizational, and service delivery consequences [104], these findings offer important implications for improving stress management techniques, increasing employee identification, and thus reducing turnover intentions.